Exponential ergodicity of a degenerate age-size piecewise deterministic process: Introduction

 We explore two directions left open in the previous applications, which represent also the sources of our major technical issues: first, the bi-dimensionality of the dynamics, and second, the degeneracy of the transition kernel.
 Indeed, the underlying stochastic process consists on unidimensional trajectories over a two-dimensional space.
 Hence, to uniformly bound in probability the region explored by these trajectories with respect to a non-degenerate measure is not trivial.
-Similar difficulties have been found for other two-dimensional models such as \cite{Fonte2021LongTB,Torres2021AMT,Costa2016}.
-Here, we propose to construct explicit trajectories and to average them in time with respect to a nice sampling measure.
-The inclusion of time permits to compensate the lack of stochasticity of the degenerate jump-transport dynamics with the stochasticty of the reproduction times.
-More exactly, the utilisation of a petite-set condition instead of a small-sets one is key to obtain the convergence in this two-dimensional setting.
+Similar difficulties have been found for other two-dimensional models such as~\cite{Fonte2021LongTB,Torres2021AMT,Costa2016}.
+Here, we propose to construct explicit trajectories and to average them in time with respect to a nice sampling measure. {The inclusion of time sampling allows to compensate the lack of stochasticity of the degenerate jump-transport dynamics on an unbounded state space.
+Indeed, it is not trivial to find a fixed time $t_0 > 0$ such that the trajectories originated from any initial state mix uniformly on the support of some non-trivial measure of the unbounded two-dimensional space $\mathcal{X}$.
+However, if we authorise the time $t_0$ to be sampled from some probability distribution, chances are the uniform exploration of the space will be easier to prove, as we show indeed later.
+More technically, the utilisation of a petite-set condition instead of a small-sets one is key to obtain the convergence in this setting. }

 Moreover, compared to the previous works mentioned above, the probabilistic framework brings naturally to work with the operator $\mathcal{Q}$ instead of its dual, as in the more classical PDE settings.
-Thus, this work lies also in the framework of measure solutions as rigorously developed for example in \cite{Gabriel2018} for the one-dimensional conservative case.
+Thus, this work lies also in the framework of measure solutions as rigorously developed for example in~\cite{Gabriel2018} for the one-dimensional conservative case.
 Moreover, only the existence of eigenelements for $\mathcal{Q}$ is needed to be able to compute the Doob $h$-transform and use Harris' theorem.
 Then, the existence of the \textit{direct} eigenfunction associated to the classical PDE is a consequence of our main result.
-Our method is then in the spirit of \cite{Canizo2020}, where the authors could exploit known results of existence of the dual eigenelements in the one-dimensional case provided by \cite{BCG13,DoumicJauffret2010EigenelementsOA}.
+Our method is then in the spirit of~\cite{Canizo2020}, where the authors could exploit known results of existence of the dual eigenelements in the one-dimensional case provided by~\cite{BCG13,DoumicJauffret2010EigenelementsOA}.
 In our case, we will have to adapt the latter to the two-dimensional degenerate case studied here.